 Reasonably one might also ask how this perceived uncertainty or doubt inspires my passion as a photographer?
 In a word, walking!
 Movement stimulates restlessness and thus attracts me as an observer.
 All I need to do is to look up and I am overcome by the immediacy and drama of life's spectacle unfolding continuously around me.

 My particular interest is in how diverse urban environments, people, art, and objects interact with each other.
 And my style?
 Simply put, still a ‘work in progress’ but two distinctive characteristics have always been present: the nearly maniacally obsessive attention to, and concentration on, detail and composition in addition to methodical research of unusual points of view.
 It is little wonder that my points of reference have been artists such as the fictitious painter Mr. Neville as narrated in director Peter Greenway’s film The Draughtsman's Contract as well as Aleksandr Michajlovič Rodčenko, one of the most versatile Constructivist artists to emerge after the Russian Revolution.

 Finally what is my purpose, goal or target as self-avowed street photographer?
 Once again to merely explore, document and share.
 My tools?
-Around my neck a LUMIX LX100 Integrated Leica DC Lens, and in my pocket an iPhone X. My photographs?
-All are displayed on flickr and on my two Instagram accounts.
+Around my neck a LUMIX LX100, and in my pocket an iPhone.
+My photographs?
+All are displayed on on my two Instagram accounts and on several albums created with Spark Adobe.
 I hereby warmly invite you to give them a look and be free to write a comment.

 INSTAGRAM - L'incertain regard

 INSTAGRAM - If streets could talk